Russia launches booster shots amid soaring infections

-MOSCOW (AP) — Russian health authorities on Thursday launched booster vaccination for those who had been sick with COVID-19 or immunized more than six months ago, an effort that comes amid a surge in new infections and deaths.
+MOSCOW (AP) — Russian health authorities on Thursday launched booster coronavirus vaccinations for people immunized more than six months ago, as the country faces a surge in new infections and deaths.

 Moscow Mayor Sergei Sobyanin said he had received a booster shot and urged city residents to follow suit.